 |Step 1: Do not contact employers||Do not contact employers to re-arrange interview times or dates!
 That’s what we’re here for.|

 |Step 2: Try to switch time slots with another student||Try to switch time slots with another candidate listed on the interview schedule in WaterlooWorks by following these steps:

 Note: If you have questions about a scheduled interview or interview conflict, click the "Send a message" button in WaterlooWorks and select "Interviews" as the category.
-This will direct your message to one of our interview coordinators.
+This will direct your message to one of our co-op service specialists.

 Group interview conflicts

 If you have multiple interviews scheduled at the same time and one (or more) of them is a group interview, you may choose to attend the one you’re more interested in.
 Please follow the steps below: